HwWobbe/DefinitiveData-DeltaAlerts/README.md

   * a solid AdMan business case is emerging
     * Mover Certification + ...
       * customized Data Augmentation via GeoSpatial sources
-* create a new Folder
+* create a new Folder based solely on the Chat response (as a test of ChatGpt)
 * http://www.i18nguy.com/index.html
 * * needs exploration annotations